-The main phytochemicals in red foods are anthocyanin and carotenoids , specifically lycopene.
+The main phytochemicals in red fruits and veggies are anthocyanin and carotenoids, specifically lycopene.
 Lycopene helps reduce damage from free radicals in your body and it also prevents heart disease, cancer, prostrate problems, and reduces the skin damage from the sun.
 Red fruits and vegetables help memory function, urinary tract health, and keep your heart healthy.

 These foods are often very high in vitamin C, which helps encourage cellular renewal in your body.

 Carotenoids are the most powerful phytochemical in orange fruits and vegetables.
 The darker and more vibrant the orange, the more carotenoids they contain.
 Carotenoids repair DNA and help prevent cancer and heart disease.

 Naturally yellow foods are high in antioxidants like vitamin C, which keeps our teeth and gums healthy, helps to heal cuts, improves the mucus membranes (like when we have colds), helps to absorb iron, prevents inflammation, improves circulation, and therefore prevents heart disease.
 Some of the darker ones also cross over with the health benefits of orange foods.

 The two main phytochemical in green fruits and vegetables are sulforaphane and indoles, which both prevent cancer.
 They are also good for the circulatory system and have good vitamin B and minerals.